 Wind turbine technicians install, maintain and repair the three major components of the turbine — the generator, drive-line components and blades — on a regular basis.
 This is done by entering the turbine through the base of the tower and climbing a ladder or riding an elevator up through the tower shaft.

 Wind turbine technicians focus on electrical components of wind turbines by performing maintenance and troubleshooting issues to ensure turbines are operating effectively and safely.
+Having a background knowledge of construction and electrical focused training helps ensure that wind turbine techs can work in residential and commercial industries.

-Many students choose the Electrical & Wind Turbine Technology training program because of its speed to graduation and the growing demand in the field.63
+Many students choose the Electrical & Wind Turbine Technology program because of its speed to graduation and the growing demand in the field.63

 - Complete the program in just eight months